-The following graph compares, for the period from December 31, 2012 to December 31, 2017, the cumulative total stockholder return on our common stock with the cumulative total return on the Standard & Poor's 500 Index (the "S&P 500 Index"), the Russell 2000 Index, and a peer group index selected by our management that includes fourteen publicly traded companies within our industry (the "Peer Group").
-The comparison assumes that \$100 was invested on December 31, 2012 and further assumes any dividends were reinvested quarterly.
+The following graph compares, for the period from December 31, 2013 to December 31, 2018, the cumulative total stockholder return on our common stock with the cumulative total return on the Standard & Poor's 500 Index (the "S&P 500 Index"), the Russell 2000 Index, and a peer group index selected by our management that includes fourteen publicly traded companies within our industry (the "Peer Group").
+The comparison assumes that \$100 was invested on December 31, 2013 and further assumes any dividends were reinvested quarterly.
 The stock price performance reflected on the following graph is not necessarily indicative of future stock price performance.

 The companies in the Peer Group were selected because they comprise a broad group of publicly traded companies, each of which has some operations similar to ours.
 When taken as a whole, the Peer Group more closely resembles our total business than any individual company in the group while reducing the impact of a significant change in any one of the Peer Group company's stock price.
+We removed Willbros Group, Inc. and TRC Companies, Inc. from our Peer Group because they are no longer publicly traded.
 The Peer Group is composed of the following companies:

-Aegion Corporation Astec Industries, Inc. Comfort Systems USA, Inc. Dycom Industries, Inc. EMCOR Group\ Granite Construction Incorporated IES Holdings, Inc. MasTec, Inc.\ Matrix Service Company Primoris Services Corporation Quanta Services, Inc.\ Tetra Tech, Inc. TRC Companies, Inc. Willbros Group, Inc.\
+Aegion Corporation Astec Industries, Inc. Comfort Systems USA, Inc. Dycom Industries, Inc. EMCOR Group\ Granite Construction Incorporated IES Holdings, Inc. MasTec, Inc.\ Matrix Service Company Primoris Services Corporation\ Quanta Services, Inc.\ Tetra Tech, Inc.